 Pan Fried Potatoes

-This post may contain affiliate sales links.
-Please read my disclosure policy.
+This post may contain affiliate links.
+View my privacy policy and disclosure policy for more details.

 Just potatoes and a few pantry staples are needed to get that perfect crispy texture:

-• Salted butter – Adds a rich flavor that plays perfectly with the crisped edges.
+- Salted butter – Adds a rich flavor that plays perfectly with the crisped edges.

-• Onion powder or garlic powder – Either one boosts the flavor of the potatoes without overpowering.
+- Onion powder or garlic powder – Either one boosts the flavor of the potatoes without overpowering.

 Olive Oil vs Butter

-Pan Fried Potatoes 49
+How to Make Pan Fried Potatoes

 For full recipe details, including ingredient measurements, see the printable recipe card at the bottom of this post.
-Here are my easy step by step directions:
+Here are my easy step-by-step directions:

 1. Prep the Potatoes